-The course is provided at full-time basis over ten weeks.
+The course is provided at full-time basis over the last semester of the Multidisciplinary Master's Programme.
 In the course the student will acquire the ability to independently carry out a research project with demographic relevance and report the outcome in a thesis.